 Mary Raschko earned a B.A. in English from Georgetown University in 2001 and went on to complete a Ph.D. in medieval English literature at the University of North Carolina at Chapel Hill in 2009.
 Before coming to Whitman, she taught in the English department at Mercer University in Macon, GA.

-Mary teaches literature from across the Middle Ages as well as the occasional course on Shakespeare.
-She especially enjoys teaching late medieval satire in classes featuring Chaucer, Langland's Piers Plowman, and medieval drama, as well as the many accretions and adaptations of the King Arthur legends.
+Mary teaches literature from across the Middle Ages, as well as Shakespeare, introductory English courses, and the first-year seminar.
+She especially enjoys teaching Middle English satire in classes featuring Chaucer and Langland's Piers Plowman, as well as medieval drama and book history.